Inner work is the very core and foundation of the spiritual path.

 One level deeper is inner child work, a form of inner work that involves examining your childhood wounds, fears, and beliefs.

 To differing degrees, we all carry a wounded inner child.
-Our job as adults is to reconnect with this childlike part of ourselves, excavate old limiting childhood beliefs/fears, and integrate this delicate part of ourselves back into our personality structure.
+Our job as adults is to reconnect with this childlike part of ourselves, excavate old limiting childhood beliefs/fears, reparent ourselves, and integrate this delicate part of ourselves back into our personality structure.

-Your inner child is a source of tremendous creativity, joy, spontaneity, love, and wisdom.
 However, at the same time, your inner child can be a source of illogical obsessions, unshakable fears, neurosis, self-sabotaging behaviors, and limiting self-beliefs.

-Inner child work can rile up a lot of unfinished business.
-If you had an abusive childhood, you may feel a sense of disgust or looming fear towards this work (many do) or even toward your inner child.
-But as one who had an abusive childhood and who has done a lot of inner child work, I can tell you it is absolutely worth all of the pain, tears, and anger.
-You need to purge that shit and not let it control you!
+But as one who had a traumatizing childhood and who has done a lot of inner child work, I can tell you it’s absolutely worth all of the pain, tears, and anger.
+You need to purge that pain and not let it control you!

-Recommended reading:
+Recommended resources:

 3. Shadow Work

 At the deepest level of the inner work process is shadow work.
 This form of inner work is the most complex, elusive, and intimidating of all.
-With shadow work, we are literally exploring the shadowy places hidden within our psyches that we deliberately suppress, deny, and disown each and every day.

 Shadow work is the practice of exploring your inner demons.
 Within your shadow lurks everything that has been outlawed, deemed ‘taboo,’ ‘bad,’ ugly, and unacceptable by your parents and society.
 Your shadow self contains all that you are secretly ashamed about and disgusted by within yourself.